DSD-DBS/elk/plugins/bug-report/README.md

 It is wise to test the fixes on a simple graph (without hierarchy).
 Then test progressively more complex hierarchical cases, such as those shown above.

+## Task at the end
+### Sharing working development setup
+Please document any improvements to the development/debugging setup of the ELK plugin in this document.
+Do this in a way that allows external developers to contribute fixes and enhancements efficiently.
+This includes the expected IDE, target platform, project import strategy and typical debugging workflow.